 Allowed Secured Claims are claims secured by property of the Debtor's bankruptcy estate, or that are subject to setoff, to the extent allowed as secured claims under §506 of the Code.
 If the value of the collateral or setoffs securing the creditor's claim is less than the amount of the creditor's allowed claim, the deficiency will be classified as a general unsecured claim.

-There are no secured creditors in this case; each will be classified separately.
+There are no secured creditors in this case.